cloud-coder/docker-lab-2016/part-2/README.md

 ## Converting to Docker Compose
 As mentioned earlier, it is inconvenient to work with three separate containers and start/stop them one at a time, or to work out the networking concerns.
 Therefore we will use a Compose file to define the composition of our application.
 In our application, we have three distinct services, these three services are: db, api and gateway.
 We will reference these services, with their configuration and dependencies in a single file and link them together.

-A Compose file is defined using YAML format.
+A Compose file is defined using the YAML format.
 It contains _services_, _networking_ and _volume_ information for the application.
 >**Note**
 > There are two versions of Compose files.
-We use the version 2 definition.
+We will use the version 2 definition.

 ### Docker Compose File
 For your convenience the Compose file is already created and available at `~/workshop/docker-lab1/part-2/docker-compose.yml`.
 Open this file in an editor and let's examine its contents.